TheBestWebsite/micro-bitRiggedBanana/README.md

 * click on **Import** then click on **Import URL**
 * paste **https://github.com/thebestwebsite/math-nerds-or-not** and click import

+This project must NOT be edited using MicroPython!
+All development on this project will happen as TypeScript.
 #### Metadata (used for search, rendering)

 * for PXT/microbit